Power Division seeks tax exemption for solar sector investors

 Sources report that the interim government, after taking office, suspended the Speedy Increase of Power and Energy Supply (Special Provision) Act 2010 and cancelled 34 solar power projects that had been approved under this law.
 These projects were originally selected without a tender process and on an unsolicited basis.

-In place of this, the Power Division has opted to open a tender for the establishment of 10 solar power projects, with a total capacity of 500 MW—each project offering 50 MW.
-However, many potential investors have expressed reluctance to participate in the tender without the availability of tax exemption benefits.
+In place of this, the Power Division has opted to open a tender for the establishment of 10 solar power projects, with a total capacity of 500 MW – each project offering 50 MW.
+Many potential investors have expressed reluctance to participate in the tender without the availability of tax exemption benefits.

 As a result, the state-owned Bangladesh Power Development Board (BPDB) has been unable to issue the tender for the projects.